PiggyAwesome/useless/README.md

-Yo mamma so fat she died
+Yo mamma is so fat that Weight Watchers said I give up